Get help to classify textiles and which headings and codes to use.

 - waistcoats and cardigans that have a full length opening at the front

-- garments made from lightweight material similar to the type used for T-shirts or similar goods that have a method of tightening at the bottom, such as a drawstring or ribbed waistband
+- garments made from lightweight material with a method of tightening at the bottom, such as a drawstring or ribbed waistband

 - women’s or girls’ blouses